Aurelas/Interactive-Server-Project/README.md

 Algorithm results display on screen. -> Fun facts about "trending" players will appear.
 Numerous 'pages' within the application will display different sets of data.

+Finish creating the rest of the images and implementing them.
+Will also add arrow key functionality to specific images to mimic an image slideshow.

 ### Final Presentation (last week of semester)
 Sending data back to the server for updates.
 Possibly addition smooth graphical transitions between pages.